taiahmad/spark-seprep/assignments/assignment-5.md

 **Note: For your assignment, do not use the example already used here to help describe the assignment.
 Pick any other leetcode question from the easy category.**

-**Grading Rubric**
+**Grading Rubric:**
-- Descriptive and clear commit message
+- Descriptive and clear commit message (2 pts)
-- Only 1 commit in your PR
+- Only 1 commit in your PR (2 pts)
-- No extra junk files in PR
+- No extra junk files in PR (2 pts)
-- Changes done on a different branch and not on main
+- Changes should be done on the assignment branch and not on main (2 pts)
-- No modifications to any other files in the repo
+- No modifications to any other files in the repo (2 pts)